Pavel Tykač: Ending coal war with the ČEZ group

 At the turn of 2012–13, as the owner of Czech Coal, Tykač ended the so-called coal war about the price of brown coal with the ČEZ group.
 Eight years of conflict, which began even before Tykač joined the coal business, was terminated by a mutual agreement of the parties and by signing a 50-year contract about coal supply to the power plant Počerady.

 Hard clash with EPH because of power plant Opatovice

-In 2012 Tykač's Czech Coal terminated the contract for the supply of coal to the power plant Opatovice, which belongs to the Energy and Industrial Holding (EPH) owned by Křetínský and JT Bank.
+In 2012 Tykač's Czech Coal terminated the contract for the supply of coal to the Opatovice Power Station, which belongs to the Energy and Industrial Holding (EPH) owned by Křetínský and JT Bank.
 Tykač justified this step by EPH having claims of half a billion CZK.
 The conflict between Czech Coal and EPH ended with amicable settlement in 2014.
 Part of the deal was the mutual termination of litigation.